w3c/wai-about-wai/_about/new-work.md

 ### Did you know?

-The WAI website has videos, tips, tutorials, translations, a free online course, and much more.
-We encourage you to look around the [W3C WAI website](https://www.w3.org/WAI/) to find other information that you might be interested in reading, contributing to, and sharing with others.
+The [W3C WAI website](https://www.w3.org/WAI/) has videos, tips, tutorials, translations, a free online course, and so much more.
+We encourage you to look around to find other resources that you might be interested in reading, contributing to, and sharing with others.

 To discover existing accessibility resources that you didn't even know about, see **[[WAI Resources]](/resources/).**